 I meant it sounds like a lot as in it sounds expensive.

-During the pandemic, we entered a deflation spiral, which is kind of like the opposite of hyperinflation.
+During the beginning of the pandemic, we entered a deflation spiral, which is kind of like the opposite of hyperinflation.
 Instead of everyone having too much money, nobody had any.
-Prices started plummeting as suppliers couldn’t sell their products because no one was working or buying anything.
+Prices started plummeting as suppliers couldn’t sell their products because no one was working for wages or buying anything.
 Some argue this isn’t true because grocery prices only fluctuated minimally throughout most of the country, but grocery stores were some of the only businesses that remained open and operating.
 Sure, inflation is often tied to the prices of staple goods, but the concept of inflation and deflation can apply unevenly throughout the economy.
 (Interestingly, a period of uneven deflation was followed by a period of uneven inflation about a year into the pandemic.
 Because corporations were bailed out instead of the people (in addition to some supply chain madness), there was a major imbalance in who did and who did not have money to spend, contributing to some strange inflationary patterns that affected some, but not all, markets.)

 Get on with it.

 Normally, inventing trillions of dollars out of thin air and injecting it all into the economy at once would cause hyperinflation, but during a deflation spiral, it actually helps to keep the economy afloat and balanced.
 In fact, we could still use (and need) trillions more in direct cash relief (not corporate bailouts) right now and we still wouldn’t see material inflation.

 All of this changes once the economy is back to normal*.
 For a perpetual program this large, a proper funding mechanism needs to be crafted.